Cray-HPE/docs-csm/background/ncn_kernel.md

 | :------: | :------------: |
 | All | `0` |

-This parameter determines whether or not to copy the entire squashFS image into RAM or not.
+This parameter determines whether or not to copy the entire SquashFS image into RAM or not.
 This is useful when the media resides on a slow I/O device such as a DVD.

 For more information, see [dracut command line's booting live images definitions][14].